Porcelain, ceramic, and stone tile can be installed in bathtub surrounds with dramatic results. This section details the most popular methods today.

 Note the use of furring behind the membrane against the wood or metal studs.
 This practice ensures that the backerboard will be "on-plane" when it meets the tub.
 If the chosen tub has no upper flange, the furring is unnecessary.

 If a water-resistant membrane is required for the chosen backer board, it should extend down the wall and over the tub flange.
 To make the installation more resistant to water related problems, install a bead of flexible sealant to the tub flange prior to seating the membrane.
-This sealant should be mold and mildew resistant.
 Once the backer board is installed, the excess membrane can be trimmed.

-The joint between the tub and tile should not be in excess of 1/8″ and should be filled with a flexible sealant, which resists mold and mildew.
+The joint between the tub and tile should not be in excess of 1/8″ and should be filled with a flexible sealant.
 The sealant should be applied after the tile and grout has cured.

 When installing the backer board, tile, and grout, great care must be taken to protect the tub from damage during the construction process.